textpattern/textpattern.github.io/tags/shortcodes/image-with-caption-shortcode.md

 </figure>
 ```

+Now you have a custom shortcode.
+By create that code, you automatically create a corresponding short-tag too.

+## Short-tag to use

-Now you have a custom tag that can be used by either of the following constructions:
+In fact, you can use either of the following to output your figure:

 * `<txp::figure />` (with short-tags enabled)
 * `<txp:output_form yield form="figure" />` (without short-tags enabled; the `yield` is necessary to process the custom attributes)